s383yang/Data-Analytics-Dashboard/README.md

 [![Image from Gyazo](https://i.gyazo.com/8c4190622cc57dbc8d467bc6f01d08a2.gif)](https://gyazo.com/8c4190622cc57dbc8d467bc6f01d08a2)

-Created a dynamic dashboard using Excel that analyzes a fictional company's social media posts over the course of a year found [here](https://github.com/intern2grow/social-media-data-analysis)
+Created a dynamic dashboard using Excel that analyzes a fictional company's social media posts over the course of a year.
+The data set used can be found [here.](https://github.com/intern2grow/social-media-data-analysis)

 ## Skills Used